 Volunteering in the School Community There are numerous volunteering opportunities to show school spirit.
-You can support a year group, help out at public events, lead clubs, assist in lessons or admin, become a Senior Prefect or even become Head Boy or Head Girl.
+You can support a year group, help out at public events, lead clubs, assist in lessons or admin, become a Senior, Deputy or Head Prefect.
 The Sixth Form spend an hour a week volunteering their time in the community.
+Charity Events The Sixth Form Charity Team decides on who they want to support and raise thousands of pounds every year.
+Zanzibar trip July 2019

-Zanzibar trip July 2018 Charles Darwin School has a successful partnership with a school in Zanzibar, Tanzania called Kijito Upele.
-The school has two halves, each attending for either the early day or the late day and each containing 3000 students in classes of 100-130 students.
-Classrooms are simple and don't have tables or chairs, and resources are scarce due to the open nature of the site.
+Charles Darwin School has a successful partnership with a school in Zanzibar, Tanzania called Kijito Upele.
+We have been visiting the school since 2016 and working with them for the development of our students, and to provide more opportunities and resources for their students.
+The school has two halves, each attending for either the early day or the late day and each containing 3000 students in classes of 100-150 students.
+Classrooms are simple and don't have tables or chairs, and resources are scarce due to the open and unsecured nature of the site.

-We work with the school to support them in making improvements to their buildings, resources and teaching and Year 12 students from Charles Darwin School have the opportunity to visit in July each year.
-In July 2018, 20 students had the opportunity to explore Zanzibar and, with the support of Ms Candy, Miss Sales and Mr T Jones, were involved in the teaching of Science, English, Maths and Geography, coaching sports, or renovating classrooms in the school.
-The trip was definitely a case of hard work, play hard, as students prepared lessons until 9.30pm, and got up early to start a full teaching day in the blistering heat.
-During our down time we visited beaches, had a tour of Stone town and a spice farm, went to a night market, and enjoyed games each evening at the youth hostel.
+In July 2019, 12 students had the opportunity to explore Zanzibar and, with the support of Miss Candy, Miss Sales and Mr T Jones, were involved in the teaching of science, English, maths, ICT and geography, coaching sports, or building a perimeter wall for the school.
+The trip was definitely a case of work hard, play hard, as students prepared lessons well into the evening, and got up early to start a full teaching day in the blistering heat.
+This year we were really impressed with how the resources and work we did last year had been cared for and protected.
+Renovated classrooms had window grids and doors; other classrooms had new roofs, and staff were actively using the teaching resources we took to help their classes.

+During our down time we visited beaches, had a tour of Stone town and a spice farm, went to a night market to enjoy street food, and enjoyed games each evening at the youth hostel.
 After our week of teaching, we headed out to an eco-lodge on the coast for some much needed R & R before we returned home.
-The students who attended in 2018 were required to attend planning and admin sessions; learning about food, appropriate dress, some basic Swahili and Zanzibari history and culture; though nothing could really prepare us for the realities of the spice island.
-It was more fascinating and more beautiful than we could have imagined.
+The students who attended in 2019 were required to attend planning and admin sessions; learning about food, appropriate dress, some basic Swahili and Zanzibari history and culture; though nothing could really prepare us for the realities of the spice island.
+It continues to be the most fascinating and beautiful place, each time we return.
+Many students fundraised their way to Zanzibar with dedication and hard work - we encourage this approach rather than asking the bank of Mum and Dad.
+Some students used their part time jobs to fund their way, whilst others rigorously attended fundraising events such as a sponsored walk from Bromley to the Tanzanian High Commission and made the most of babysitting and dog walking services that they could offer to friends and family.
+As a trip, Zanzibar 2019 was exciting, challenging, hard work, hot, life-changing, amazing, incredible and fulfilling.
+We are really excited to be able to continue to offer this trip to Charles Darwin Students as we continue to build on our relationship with Kijito Upele and plan our return in 2021.